-Can your defense team save additional litigation cost and lower risk by using the cloud to dramatically reduce the number of data transfers?
+Can your defense team save additional litigation costs and reduce risk by using the cloud to dramatically reduce the number of data transfers?

-The cloud has become a ubiquitous tool for most companies (and industries) over the last several years.
-However, when dealing with legal situations and eDiscovery, companies are still in the habit of shipping hard disks, optical disks, or if they’re lucky, electronically transferring terabytes of data to their external law firms in response to eDiscovery demands.
-Those same law firms turn around and follow the same data shipping/transfer processes when turning over client eDiscovery data to opposing counsel.
+In recent years, the cloud has become a ubiquitous tool for most organizations (and industries).
+However, when dealing with legal situations and eDiscovery, companies are still in the habit of shipping hard disks, optical disks, or if they’re lucky, electronically transferring terabytes of data to their external law firms in response to eDiscovery collections.
+In turn, those same law firms then follow the same data shipping or data transfer processes when turning over client eDiscovery data to opposing counsel.

 By now you would have expected the legal industry to have progressed to a point of keeping these huge data sets relatively stationary while accessing and working with them remotely, shortening response time, reducing costs, maintaining chain of custody, and raising data security.
-However, law firms especially, have never been known as early adopters of new technology.
+However, law firms have never been known as early adopters of new technology.
 This helps to explain why the cloud, in many cases, is still being studied – mainly because of security concerns.

 Reduce your risk - Stop moving data sets around

-The problem is the legal industry has not recognized any compelling reason to change how large data sets are transferred and handled.
-The rising levels of eDiscovery data being generated, replicated, and transferred from place to place increases the risk of data loss and corruption.
-This new fact of life means new data handling techniques must be developed and adopted to accelerate the rate of data transfer, protect the data, reduce costs, and maintain chain of custody.
+One of the key challenges facing law firms today is the continuous increase of eDiscovery data being generated, replicated, and transferred from place to place – all of which significantly increases the risk of data loss and corruption.
+This reality means that new data handling techniques must be developed and adopted to accelerate the rate of data transfer, protect the data, reduce costs, and maintain chain of custody.

-One new strategy for defense counsel is to move toward common cloud-based eDiscovery repositories that all sides can access (with appropriate controls) and work with: client, defense counsel, and even plaintiff’s counsel.
-For example, a trusted third party such as an eDiscovery services vendor or even large defense law firms with litigation heavy clients could provide a common cloud repository with the proper access controls and management software so that all sides could work with it without needing to move large amounts of data back and forth.
-The legal repository requirements would include:
+One new strategy for defense counsel is to move toward common, secure, cloud-based eDiscovery repositories that all sides can access (with appropriate controls) and work with: client, defense counsel, even plaintiff’s counsel.
+For example, a trusted third party eDiscovery cloud provider (such as an eDiscovery services vendor or even large defense law firms with litigation heavy clients) could provide a common cloud repository with the proper access controls, encryption/security, and management software so that all sides could work with it without needing to move large amounts of data back and forth.
+The legal repository requirements would need to include:

 - The ability to produce audit/access logs

-- Data set storage should be immutable so that data, once placed into the repository, would be considered original and unchangeable
+- Data set storage stored on WORM media (immutable storage) so that data, once placed into the repository, would be considered original and unchangeable

-- Repository data sets should be disposable by the third party repository owner - only when the case and all appeals are concluded
+- Repository data sets, disposable by the third party repository owner - only when the case and all appeals are concluded

 - A case management application to control creation, access, security, review, tagging, and export of individual case data

-- Data encryption: the data sets and all work product would be encrypted where the encryption key is only available to the originating attorney and designated team members, and specific individuals within opposing counsel
+- Data encryption: the data sets and all work product would be encrypted.
+The encryption keys would only be available to the originating attorney, designated team members, and specific individuals within opposing counsel

-- eDiscovery data set indexing capability would be controlled programmatically by the third party case manager as agreed at the meet and confer conference
+- eDiscovery data set indexing capability, controlled programmatically by the third party case manager as agreed at the meet and confer conference

-- Plaintiff and defense counsel would be able to create and place tags and legal holds
+- The ability for plaintiff and defense counsel to create and place tags and legal holds

-- All data and work product would be exportable in various formats
+- The ability for all data and work product to be exportable in various accepted formats

 - Bill-back capability: Plaintiffs’ attorneys could be billed for “out of the ordinary” search and computing charges within the repository